bds-ailab/common_corruption_benchmark/README.md

 ## Code Structure
 The code is split into 4 folders:
-1) get_corruption_cat : code used to get the overlapping matrix displayed in Figure 2
+1) get_corruption_cat : code used to get the overlapping matrix displayed in Figure 2.
-2) generate_bench : code used to generate benchmarks (implementation of Algorithm 1 and the substitution operation)
+2) generate_bench : code used to generate benchmarks (implementation of Algorithm 1 and the substitution operation).
 3) benchmark_correlations : code used to estimate the correlations in terms of robustness between benchmarks.
 It is used to get the results displayed in Table 2 and 3.
 4) Results : directory that stores the output of the scripts contained in the three folders mentioned above.
 Files in the root directory are shared by the scripts of these four folders.